crystal-community/crystal-ann/README.md

 # Crystal [ANN]

-Announce your new project, blog post, version update or other Crystal resource useful for community.
+Announce your new project, blog post, version update or other Crystal work.

 ## Installation